 - If VLC is not required, then an uninstallation of VLC will resolve the issue.

 Our Outlook profile has not been configured correctly or we are having other issues related the administration of the Outlook exam (all version years, Compass for Windows).

-We have a quick reference guide that covers the configuration of Outlook for MOS exam administration for 2010 and 2013 only (no setup is required for 2016 or 365 and 2019): View the QRG.
+We have a quick reference guide that covers the configuration of Outlook for MOS exam administration for 2010 and 2013 only (no setup is required for MOS 2016 or MOS Microsoft 365 Apps & Office 2019): View the QRG.